Tangier: Religion

 Due to its Christian past before the Muslim conquest, it remains a titular see of the Roman Catholic Church.
 Originally, the city was part of the larger Roman province of Mauretania Caesariensis, which included much of North Africa.
 Later the area was subdivided, with the eastern part keeping the former name and the newer part receiving the name of Mauretania Tingitana.
 It is not known exactly at what period there may have been an episcopal see at Tangier in ancient times, but in the Middle Ages Tangier was used as a titular see (i.e., an honorific fiction for the appointment of curial and auxiliary bishops), placing it in Mauretania Tingitana.
 For the historical reasons given above, one official list of the Roman Curia places the see in Mauretania Caesarea.

 Towards the end of the 3rd century, Tangier was the scene of the martyrdoms of St. Marcellus, mentioned in the Roman Martyrology on 30 October, and of St. Cassian, mentioned on 3 December.

 Under the Portuguese, the diocese of Tangier was a suffragan of Lisbon but, in 1570, it was united with the diocese of Ceuta.
 Six Bishops of Tangier from this period are known, the first—who did not reside in his see—in 1468.
 During the era of the French and Spanish protectorates over Morocco, Tangier was the residence of the Prefect Apostolic of Morocco, the mission having been founded on 28 November 1630 and entrusted to the Friars Minor.
 At the time, it had a Catholic church, several chapels, schools and a hospital.
-The Prefecture Apostolic was raised to the status of Vicariate Apostolic of Marocco on 14 April 1908.
+The Prefecture Apostolic was raised to the status of Vicariate Apostolic of Morocco on 14 April 1908.
 On 14 November 1956, it became the Archdiocese of Tangier.

 The city also has the Anglican church of Saint Andrew.
 Since independence in 1956, the European population has decreased substantially.
 In the years leading up to the First World War, European Christians formed almost a quarter the population of Tangier.
 The city also is still home to a small community of Moroccan Christians, as well as a small group of foreign Roman Catholic and Protestant residents.

 Jews have a long history in Tangier.
 In the years leading up to the First World War, Jews formed almost a quarter the population of Tangier.
 According to the World Jewish Congress there were only 150 Moroccan Jews remaining in Tangier.